CWEzio/Notes/linux/linux.md

     sudo update-initramfs -u -k all
     ```

-3. Optionally, reboot.
+3. Reboot the computer

-Regarding the option:
+Regarding the `fnmode` option:
 - `0`: Fn key disabled
 - `1`: Fn key pressed by default
 - `2`: Fn key released by default